olena4reunited/airport-service-api/README.md

 }
 ```

----

-Include the accessToken in the Authorization header of your requests, formatted as:
+3. add your personal access token to headers, formatted as:

 ```makefile
     Authorization: Bearer <your-accessToken>